Sulam for Strategic Planners

-A: SSP is designed to be systematic process for kehillot ready to create and implement a strategic plan.
+A: SSP is designed to be a systematic process for kehillot ready to create and implement a strategic plan.
 SSP provides a structure, timeline, and support for action and follow through.
 SSP is designed to empower the planning teams, who will own their own process and strategic plan creation.

-Q: Who Participates in SSP?
+Q: Who participates in SSP?